-Erin Ijesha Waterfall is one of the many beautiful tourist attractions in Nigeria.
-It is a seven-step waterfall located in the heart of Osun State.
+Erin Ijesha Waterfall is one of the popular waterfalls in Nigeria.
+Erin Ijesha is a seven-step waterfall located in the heart of Osun State.
+It is many beautiful tourist attraction in Nigeria.
 Erin Ijesha waterfall is located in Southwest Nigeria.
-Erin Ijesha can be loosely translated as the Elephant of Ijesha.
+The name Erin Ijesha can be loosely translated as the Elephant of Ijesha.
 At the top of the hill on the seventh floor is the source of the water and the ancient Abake Village.

 Olumirin Waterfalls as it is known by the locals derived its name from the fact that it has seven levels.
 Each of the levels gives tourists a new and different experience.

 Erin Ijesha waterfall is one of the most accessible waterfalls in Nigeria.
 It is less than a kilometre from the express.
 No wonder it is one of the most visited waterfalls in Nigeria.